vrurg/raku-Concurrent-PChannel/README.md

 `receive`
 ---------

 Receive an item from channel.
-If no data available and the channel is not drained then the method `await`s for the next item.
-In other words, it soft-blocks its thread allowing the scheduler to reassing it to another task if necessary until some data is ready for pick up.
+If no data available and the channel is not *drained* then the method `await` for the next item.
+In other words, it soft-blocks allowing the scheduler to reassing the thread onto another task if necessary until some data is ready for pick up.

-If the method is called on a drained channel then it returns a `Failure` wrapped around `X::PChannel::OpOnClosed` exception with its `op` attribute set to string *"receive"*.
+If the method is called on a *drained* channel then it returns a `Failure` wrapped around `X::PChannel::OpOnClosed` exception with its `op` attribute set to string *"receive"*.

 `poll`
 ------